frnmst/automated-tasks/README.md

 ## See also

 - [From crontabs to Systemd timers](https://frnmst.gitlab.io/notes/from-crontabs-to-systemd-timers.html)
-  to learn where and how to place the files.
+  to learn where and how the the files are placed.

 ## LICENSE